-NOTE: Remuneration at the higher level can only be approved for an employee assigned for a continuous period of more than one week and must not continue past six months, except in exceptional circumstances with the prior approval of People and Culture, System Performance and Service Delivery, Department for Health and Ageing.
+NOTE: Remuneration at the higher level can only be approved for an employee assigned for a continuous period of more than one week and must not continue past six months, except in exceptional circumstances with approval from the relevant delegate in accordance with local HR Delegations.
 Refer to Part 5-1 for further information.